-Integrated Theatre Commands
+Integrated Theatre Commands - UPSC Notes

 The Indian Government is working towards forming integrated theatre commands as part of reforms carried out in the military after the formation of the post of the Chief of Defence Staff (CDS).
-In this article, you can read about the meaning of integrated theatre commands, their challenges and advantages for the IAS exam internal security and defence segments.
+Integrated Theatre Commands (ITC) is an integrated force that is assigned a specific geographical theatre and can operate independently.